 The following is a summary of certain U.S. federal income tax consequences relating to an investment in the Fund by U.S. Persons (as defined below) under the Code.
 This summary does not consider all aspects of taxation that may be relevant to a Shareholder in light of the Shareholder's individual circumstances.
 In particular, the following discussion does not address the U.S. federal income tax considerations relevant to certain Shareholders subject to special treatment under the U.S. federal income tax laws, such as foreign governments, banks, regulated investment companies, insurance companies, dealers and other investors that do not own their interests as capital assets, and, except as specifically set forth herein, tax-exempt entities.
-Moreover, if a partnership (or other entity or arrangement treated as a partnership for U.S. federal income tax purposes) is a Shareholder in a Fund, the U.S. federal income tax treatment of a partner in such partnership.
+Moreover, if a partnership (or other entity or arrangement treated as a partnership for U.S. federal income tax purposes) is a Shareholder in a Fund, the U.S. federal income tax treatment of a partner in such partnership (or other entity or arrangement) will generally depend on the status of the partner and the activities of the partnership.
 Accordingly, partnerships that are Shareholders and partners in such partnerships are encouraged to consult their own tax advisers.